Search

 3 units (fi 6)(EITHER, 3-0-0)

 Examines a variety of theoretical perspectives on language and literacy and explores their implications for work with children.
 Questions of language acquisition, the role of language in learning, the development of literacy, and sociocultural influences are explored.
-Prerequisite: Equivalent to *3 in language arts education, or consent of Department.
+Prerequisite: Equivalent to 3 units in language arts education, or consent of the program.
 Sections may be offered at an increased rate of fee assessment; refer to the Tuition and Fees page in the University Regulations sections of the Calendar.

 3 units (fi 6)(EITHER, 3-0-3)